-Finally, investors can purchase individuals stocks as either American Depositary Receipts (ADR) trading on U.S. exchanges or foreign stocks.
-Often times, the easiest way to find these opportunities is to use stock screeners and look for foreign stocks trading at discounted multiples or high-dividend yields using tools like FinViz (www.finviz.com).
-The downside is that it may be more expensive to build a portfolio and many of these stocks are less liquid.
+Finally, investors can purchase individuals stocks as American Depositary Receipts (ADR) trading on U.S. exchanges, or as foreign stocks trading on exchanges abroad.
+Often, the easiest way to find these opportunities is to use a stock screener like FinViz to look for foreign stocks trading at discounted multiples or high-dividend yields.
+The downsides to this strategy are that it may be more expensive to build a portfolio, and many of these stocks are less liquid.

 The Bottom Line

 Emerging markets have historically been growth investor targets, but their recent downturn has created opportunities for value investors.
 When looking at opportunities, investors may want to consider value-orientated funds or screening for individual opportunities—while keeping mind the impact of higher expenses, liquidity, and other risk factors.

 The Balance does not provide tax, investment, or financial services and advice.
 The information is being presented without consideration of the investment objectives, risk tolerance or financial circumstances of any specific investor and might not be suitable for all investors.
 Past performance is not indicative of future results.
 Investing involves risk including the possible loss of principal.